Room (2015 film): Accolades

 Room has received many awards and nominations.
-Brie Larson's performance in particular has been singled out for awards, being chosen as Best Actress by the National Board of Review, the Chicago Film Critics, various other film critic organizations, the Academy Awards, the Critics' Choice Award, the Screen Actors Guild, BAFTA and the Golden Globe Award.
+Brie Larson's performance in particular has been singled out for awards, being chosen as Best Actress by the National Board of Review, the Chicago Film Critics, various other film critic organizations, winning the Academy Awards, the Critics' Choice Award, the Screen Actors Guild, BAFTA and the Golden Globe Award.
 Emma Donoghue's screenplay and Jacob Tremblay's performance have also received awards' attention.
 The film received four nominations for the 88th Academy Awards.
 Room was named one of the best films of 2015 by over 50 critics and publications.

 The film also won nine Canadian Screen Awards, including Best Motion Picture, Best Direction for Abrahamson, Best Adapted Screenplay for Donoghue, Best Actor in a Leading Role for Tremblay, and Best Actress in a Leading Role for Larson.
 It won seven awards at the 13th Irish Film & Television Awards, including Best Film, Director for Abrahamson, script for Donoghue and International Actress for Larson.